proddata/node-cratedb/README.md

-# CrateDBClient

-A lightweight Node.js client derived from node-crate and utilizing configuration options inspired by node-postgres.
-This client supports connection strings, persistent connections, and configuration options specifically designed for CrateDB environment variables.
+# CrateDB HTTP API Client for Node.js

+This library is a lightweight Node.js client derived from `node-crate` for interacting with CrateDB via its **HTTP endpoint**.
+Unlike libraries such as `node-postgres`, which use the PostgreSQL wire protocol, this client communicates with CrateDB's native HTTP API.

 > [!CAUTION]
 > **This library is primarily a proof of concept.**
 > While it provides basic functionality to interact with CrateDB, it is not production-ready and lacks the robustness of established libraries.
 >
 > For production use, consider mature libraries like [`node-postgres`](https://node-postgres.com/) which leverage CrateDB's PostgreSQL compatibility.
-> Use this client only for **testing, experimentation**, or learning CrateDB concepts.
+Use this client only for **testing, experimentation**, or if you know what you're doing. :wink:

 ## Configuration